 6) What are your gene editing service deliverable?

-For both EGE™ and ES platform, we deliver one breeding pair of F1 germline heterozygous C57BL/6N mice.
+For both EGE™ and ES platform, we deliver one breeding pair of F1 germline transmission heterozygous mice.
 Prior to delivery, we perform PCR and DNA sequencing.
-As an added layer of quality control, we use Southern blots to check for random insertions, and therefore only provide “clean” mice.
+As an added layer of quality control, we use Southern blot to check for random insertions, and therefore only provide “clean” mice.

 7) How to eliminate random insertion of the targeting vector?

 Some random insertion can be bred out in subsequent generations.
 Random insertions can be detected by Southern blot.
 We have integrated Southern blot in our work flow as an important quality control step in the generation of knockin and conditional knockout animal models.
 Our data shows that the probability of random integration is about 20% for ES cell based gene targeting compared to 35% chances of random integration in case of CRISPR/Cas9.

 8) How does Biocytogen minimize off target cutting when using the EGE™ method?

 Biocytogen uses bioinformatics approaches to minimize off-target activity by searching the genome for regions of similar sequence identity to the sgRNAs.
 Therefore, only sgRNAs with high specificity and high activity are chosen.
 If off-target effects are of concern for a particular project, we can perform off-target analysis that includes using PCR to amplify the genomic regions around potential off target sites and sequencing them to look for off-target events.